cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

        $ glance image-download --file "my-ubuntu-01.img" "fg101/$PORTALNAME/custom-ubuntu-01"

-.. sidebar:: Hint

-   Please note that images not following this convention may be deleted without warning.
+.. warning:: Please note that images not following this convention may be deleted without warning.
 Also ifyou do no longer need an image, please remove it.

 Automate some initial configuration